 As the AEC industries have evolved, they have found many new ways to better market themselves.
 From knowledge management resources and thought leadership to branding and market research, designers and manufacturers are expanding their services by focusing on client success.
 This focus extends to ROI and tailoring a firm or company’s offerings to an engaged customer base.

 Marketing Services in Today’s Market

 Forefronting ethics, sustainability and shared values, AEC firms and manufacturers are utilizing marketing strategies that speak to contemporary culture and changing views on transparency and accountability.
-Building a brand while celebrating the success of clients, companies are moving to address design’s impact and influence.
+By building a brand while celebrating clients’ success, companies are moving to address design’s impact and influence.
 In turn, this move speaks to larger cultural ideas shaping daily life and consumer demands.